HOW WE WORK

 Conclusion

-We will provide concluding remarks, summarising the discussions and the agreed-upon solution and clearly outlining the next steps.
+We will provide concluding remarks, summarising the discussions and the agreed-upon solution, clearly outlining the next steps.
 A structured process will be implemented, accompanied by written agreements and statements, detailing a plan of action based on the terms we've established.
 A date and time for the next stage will also be set, ensuring a smooth and seamless progression.

 7.